Spousal coverage surcharge

 Who needs to attest?

-You need to attest to this premium surcharge if you are enrolling your spouse or SRDP on your SEBB medical coverage.
+You must respond to this premium surcharge if you enroll your spouse or SRDP on your SEBB medical coverage.

-You do not need to attest if you are not enrolling your spouse or SRDP on your SEBB medical.
-The premium surcharge does not apply to you.
+You do not need to attest if you do not enroll your spouse or SRDP on your SEBB medical.
+The surcharge will not apply to your account.

-Step one: find out if you need to attest
+Step one: find out if the surcharge applies

-• Answer YES to ALL of the questions on the help sheet.
-In addition, you will need to:
+If you answer YES to ALL six questions you will need to:

-• Ask your spouse or SRDP to ask their employer for a Summary of Benefits and Coverage (SBC) for all medical plans that service the county of residence for them, and have a monthly premium of $137.76 (2023) per month for the employee.
+• Ask your spouse or SRDP to ask their employer for a Summary of Benefits and Coverage (SBC) for all medical plans that serve the county of residence for them, and have a monthly employee premium of $117.81 (2024).

 • Use the SBC information to answer the questions in the Spousal Plan Calculator (interactive tool) or (pdf) to determine if the surcharge applies to you.